thibMC/LagoPObs/README.md

 - *PPI_PIC.csv* contains the population presence index (PPI) and the population information criterion (PIC) as a function of the number of clusters in the estimated population.

+- *results.txt* contains the number of individuals estimated using the Presence Index (PI) and the population information criterion (PIC)

 # References

 [1] Rublee, E., Rabaud, V., Konolige, K., & Bradski, G. (2011, November).
 ORB: An efficient alternative to SIFT or SURF.
 In 2011 International conference on computer vision (pp. 2564-2571).
 Ieee.